40th Anniversary Timeline

 For more information about our economic impact see our

 Economic Impact Reports from the past five years

-THDA receives no state appropriations to fund operations, but we do receive administrative fees to service some federal programs.
+THDA receives no state tax dollars to fund operations, but does receive administrative fees for some federal programs.

-Generates annual earnings through its Single Family Mortgage program ($18 million in FY2012)
+Generates annual earnings through its Single Family Loan program ($18 million in FY2012)